New Hampshire Open Carry 2009

 Buying Firearms in Massachusetts:

-When purchasing a firearm, a buyer’s firearm identification card is verified through a background check by the Massachusetts criminal justice department.
+When purchasing a firearm, a buyer’s firearm identification card is verified through a background check by the Massachusetts Criminal Justice Department.
 Dealers must keep records of all sales and report them to the criminal justice department.
 Ammunition can also be purchased using an LTC.

 Open Carry in Massachusetts: